 Social Interaction and Your Memory

 Yes, the use it or lose it principle applies to your body, mind and every bit of your being.
-And you've probably heard that crossword puzzles, memory games, chess, keeping up with developments in the world, and taking an interest in people and everything around you are important in maintaining the abilities of your brain.
-And they are.
-Your diet is also vitally important, staying away from many processed foods.
+And you've probably heard that crossword puzzles, memory games, chess, keeping up with developments in the world are important.
+Inquisitiveness - taking an interest in people and everything around you are important in maintaining the abilities of your brain.
+Your diet is also vitally important, staying away from sugar, sweet foods and drinks, and ultra-processed foods.

 Here's one of the most effective and pleasant ways to keep a sharp memory as the years go by.
 It doesn't just maintain your memory, its also a vital factor in extending your life.
 Try calling a friend.
 Keeping in touch with friends and loved ones could slow the pace at which your memory and your body declines with age.